Fundamentals

 Units: 2-0-4

 Introduces causal inference with an emphasis on probabilistic systems analysis.
 Readings about conceptual and mathematical background are given in advanced of each class.
-Class is focused on understanding theory based on real-world applications.
-The course is project-based and focused on cause-effect relationships, understanding why probabilistic outcomes happen.
+Focused on understanding theory based on real-world applications.
+The subject is project-based and focused on cause-effect relationships, understanding why probabilistic outcomes happen.
 Topics include correlation analysis, Reichenbach's principle, Simpson's paradox, structural causal models and graphs, interventions, do-calculus, average causal effects, dealing with missing information, mediation, and hypothesis testing.
-Credit cannot also be received for 1.010.
+Students taking graduate version complete additional assignments.

 1.013 Senior Civil and Environmental Engineering Design